Topsort/building-blocks/README.md

 1. _TODO script with cdn link_

-1. After the script is loaded, create an instance of the `TopsortBlocks` library and initialize it:
+1. After the script is loaded, create an instance of the `TopsortBlocks` library:

    ```js
    const tsBlocks = new TopsortBlocks();